Graph Neural Networks for Virtual Sensing in Complex Systems: Addressing Heterogeneous Temporal Dynamics: Case Studies

 \subsection{Case Study 2: Bridge}

 In this case study, we evaluate our proposed HTGNN model for bridge health monitoring, specifically focusing on estimating live load on the bridge deck from displacement and acceleration signals.
-Live load refers to the dynamic forces exerted on the bridge by due to traffic, such as the weight of vehicles passing over it.
-Accurate and timely estimation of live load is essential for assessing a bridge's structural integrity, identifying potential overloads or fatigue damage, and making informed decisions about maintenance and repair~\cite{liu2009bridge}.
+Live load refers to the dynamic forces exerted on the bridge due to traffic, such as the weight of vehicles passing over it.
+Accurate live load estimation is essential for assessing structural integrity, identifying potential overloads or fatigue damage, and making informed decisions about maintenance and repair~\cite{liu2009bridge}.
 This capability is essential for ensuring the safety and longevity of bridge structures.